U.S. Relations With Gabon

 More information about Gabon is available on the Gabon Page and from other Department of State publications and other sources listed at the end of this fact sheet.

 The United States established diplomatic relations with Gabon in 1960 following Gabon’s independence from France.
 Relations between the United States and Gabon are excellent.
-The United States welcomes the reforms that Gabon is making to bring more transparency and accountability to government, while at the same time urging Gabon to take bold steps to root out corruption and to reform the judiciary and other key institutions to ensure the protection of human rights.
-The United States applauds Gabon's efforts to increase regional cooperation on environmental issues.
-Gabon and the United States share a commitment to diversify and strengthen Gabon's economy, expand bilateral trade, ensure security in the Gulf of Guinea, and combat trafficking.
+The United States applauds Gabon's efforts to increase regional cooperation on environmental issues, while at the same time urging Gabon to take bold steps to root out corruption and to reform the judiciary and other key institutions to ensure the protection of human rights.
+Gabon and the United States share a commitment to diversify and strengthen Gabon's economy, expand bilateral trade, ensure security in the Gulf of Guinea, and combat wildlife trafficking.

 U.S. Assistance to Gabon

 Bilateral Economic Relations

 Gabon's economy is dominated by oil.
 The government is focused on economic diversification, most notably by expanding the agribusiness and tourism sectors.
 Most foreign investment, including U.S. investment, is concentrated in the oil and extractive sectors.
 Gabon is eligible for preferential trade benefits under the African Growth and Opportunity Act (AGOA).
 U.S. exports to Gabon include machinery, agricultural products, vehicles, and optical and medical instruments.
 U.S. imports from Gabon include crude oil, manganese ores, agricultural products, and wood.

 Gabon's Membership in International Organizations